 The USDA offers three refinancing options for borrowers looking to lower their rate:

-Refinancing a USDA loan can help borrowers lower their monthly mortgage payment by taking advantage of the market’s current interest rates.
+Refinancing a USDA loan can help borrowers lower their monthly mortgage payment by taking advantage of the market’s current interest rates but may result in higher finance charges over the life of the loan.
+Learn more about each USDA refinance option here to see if a USDA refinance is right for you.

 The USDA offers two different loan options to help rural families achieve the dream of homeownership: the USDA Guaranteed Loan and the USDA Direct Loan.